PSU-Population-Research-Center/census_reald/README.md

 To obtain county-level data from the PUMS dataset, we adopt an allocation approach based on maximum entropy imputation weighting, which has been demonstrated to produce accurate characteristics from census microdata samples at the PUMA level when downscaled to the census tract level and compared against tables generated from 100% of the census microdata.<sup>[\[1\]](#footnote-1)</sup> The approach relies on the use of meaningful ‘constraining variables’ which guide the allocation of data from the PUMA to the tract or county level.
 The most important constraining totals are those which have a high degree of variation between the lower-level geographic units.
 For example, binary sex would be a poor constraint because it may not be differently distributed at the county level compared to the PUMA level; language spoken at home is certainly more important when there are intra-PUMA regional differences in distribution of households who speak different languages.

-The final collection of tables includes REALD characteristics broken down by age group (county level tabulations will include the age groups 0-4, 5-17, 18-64, and 65+), including:
+The final collection of tables includes REALD characteristics broken down by age group (county level tabulations will include the age groups 0-4, 5-17, 18-64, and 65+), including:<br />
 - detailed REALD race/ethnicity;<br />
 - OMB race (based on the rarest race heuristic);<sup>[\[2\]](#footnote-2)</sup><br />
 - Any disability;<br />